Department of Journalism

 See the program page for details.

 The Department of Journalism offers MS programs in Journalism, Broadcast Journalism, Business & Economics Journalism, Photojournalism, and Science Journalism.
 All five programs are designed to produce graduates trained to analyze and explain the complex events of our times as well as raise journalistic standards in all media.

-Graduate students also have the opportunity to pursue a specific area of interest.
-They work with an advisor to design an area of specialization such as politics, sports, magazine journalism, and foreign reporting.
+Graduate students have opportunities to pursue a specific area of interest.
+They work with an adviser to design specializations in politics, sports, magazine journalism, foreign reporting, or other areas.
 A range of interests can be explored with the help of University faculty and other resources during this additional semester, including further enhancement of skills they have gained through previous journalism courses, such as multimedia, magazine, radio, and—of course—writing.

-Journalism students at Boston University learn about the profession by covering the activities of local, state, and national government as well as various political, business, and cultural activities.
+Journalism students at Boston University learn about the profession by covering local, state, and national government as well as various political, business, and cultural activities.
 Assignments are under the direction of experienced, accomplished journalists who are current or recent leaders in professional journalism.

 The College of Communication ensures not only that students will be trained by the best faculty, but also that they will have the latest technology at their fingertips—for example, computer-assisted reporting and courses on the Internet and website production.
 The radio facility features the latest in digital editing and audio equipment and is home to WTBU and www.wtburadio.org, a student-run radio station that airs regular newscasts, talk shows, and a wide variety of music.
 Broadcast students also have two fully equipped television studios, one of which is set up for news production, complete with digital editing suites.
 Participation in BUTV, our in-house television production company, is encouraged.
 BUTV produces a wide range of television shows that air on local cable networks.

 Journalism students have the opportunity to contribute to a number of student magazines, other publications, and the award-winning daily student newspaper, the Daily Free Press.